knowitall/srlie/README.md

 ## Concurrency

 When operating at web scale, parallelism is essential.
 While the base SRLIE extractor is immutable and thread safe, the underlying SRL system provided by ClearNLP is not threadsafe.
+New versions of ClearNLP are reported to be threadsafe.